adelnoureddine/unitodo/README.md

 # UniTodo

-UniTodo is a text-based todo specifications that supports multi-languages, extensions, and can be implemented using only a text editor.
+UniTodo is a text-based todo specification that supports multi-languages, extensions, and can be implemented using only a text editor.
 UniTodo is an acronym for Universal Todo which emphasises on its simplicity, extensibility and multi-language support.
 UniTodo specifications are released under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Current version of the specifications: 0.1 (December 2015).

 ## Features

 UniTodo specifications are designed with simplicity and compatibility in mind.

 - Text-based storage for compatibility (.txt files, or any other text-based format)